 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Beautiful Stockholm is Sweden’s largest city and one of Europe’s most charming capitals.
+Beautiful Stockholm is Sweden’s largest city and one of Europe’s most charming capitals that gets some of the most sunlight.
 With historic architecture, a vibrant arts scene, delicious culinary offerings of all kinds, and famously friendly people, Stockholm really is a must-visit for urban travelers from around the world.
 As with any large city, though, getting a lay of the land can be a bit tricky, and digging deeper than the typical touristic offerings is even trickier.
 A high-quality tour can solve both of these problems, offering you a guided overview of the geography of a neighborhood or the city as a whole, and also offering you a local window into the best things to see, hear, and eat throughout your vacation.

 Stockholm has many different tours on offer, with different transportation options, themes, and even target audiences.
 Have a look at these, the very best that Viator has to offer — odds are good that one (or more!) of them will suit your fancy and enhance your Stockholm visit tremendously.